See Mr Turton’s Information Support Sheet on Breast Reduction here

 How much breast tissue is removed?

-• Massive reductions involve 1-2 Kg/side
+• Massive reductions can involve 1-2 Kg/side (more extensive surgery involving these larger resections do cost more)

 What size breasts will I have afterwards?